Clements Markham: Cinchona mission, 1859–1861

 The idea of introducing cinchona to India was first made in 1813, by W. Ainslie, and, years later, in 1839, John Forbes Royle suggested that it could be tried in the Nilgiris.
-The Indian government was spending £7000 pounds a year around 1852 when Royle made a proposal to introduce cinchona to India.
+The Indian government was spending £7000 a year around 1852 when Royle made a proposal to introduce cinchona to India.
 By coincidence Markham was a civil servant in the India Office, and in 1859 he made proposals to his employers for a scheme for collecting cinchona trees from the Peruvian and Bolivian Andes, and transplanting them to selected sites in India.
 Cinchona bark, a source of quinine, was the first known treatment for malaria and other tropical diseases.
 These plans were approved and Markham was placed in charge of the operation.

 Markham and his team, which included the botanist Richard Spruce and his future brother-in-law, the New Zealander Charles Bowen, left England for Peru in December 1859, arriving in Lima late in January 1860.
 There was danger in their enterprise; Peru and Bolivia were on the verge of war, and Markham's party soon experienced the hostility of Peruvian interests anxious to protect their control over the cinchona trade.
 This limited his sphere of operations, and prevented him from obtaining specimens of the best quality.
 Later Markham overcame bureaucratic obstruction to obtain the necessary export licences.

 Markham returned briefly to England before sailing to India, to select suitable sites for cinchona plantations there and in Burma (now Myanmar) and Ceylon.
 Although many of the Indian plantations failed to flourish and were soon destroyed by insects, others survived, and were augmented by species obtained by Spruce which were more suited to Indian conditions.
 Twenty years after the first plantations the annual cinchona bark crop from India was estimated at 490000 lb.
 For his work in introducing cinchona to India, Markham received a grant of £3,000 (over £200,000 in 2008 terms) from the British Government.